msgpack/msgpack-d/README.markdown

 ## Current Limitations

 * No circular references support
-* if you use the LDC compiler you need at least version 0.15.2 beta2
+* If you want to use the LDC compiler, you need at least version 0.15.2 beta2

 # Install